-LABORATORY COURSE CONTENT List of Exp Note: For p systems) periments performing the experiments consider any case study (ATM/ Banking/ Library/Hospitalmanagement 1 Creation, altering and dropping of tables and inserting rows into a table (use constraints while creating tables) examples using SELECT command.
+Note: For performing the experiments consider any case study (ATM/ Banking/ Library/Hospitalmanagement systems)

+1 Creation, altering and dropping of tables and inserting rows into a table (use constraints while creating tables) examples using SELECT command.
 2 Queries (along with sub Queries) using ANY, ALL, IN, EXISTS, NOTEXISTS, UNION, INTERSET, Constraints.
 Example:- Select the roll number and name of the student whosecured fourth rank in the class.
 3 Queries using Aggregate functions (COUNT, SUM, AVG, MAX and MIN), GROUP BY, HAVING and Creation and dropping of Views.